 You will find below information about how to get to Mykonos by ferry, where to buy your tickets and information about Mykonos and its ports, with many photos.

-Multiple conventional and high-speed ferries to Mykonos depart every day all year round from Piraeus (closer to the city center) and Rafina (closer to the airport) ports in Athens.
-A ferry ticket to Mykonos costs approximately 20-60 euros for a standard seat.
+Multiple conventional and high-speed ferries to Mykonos depart every day and all year round from Piraeus port in Athens (closer to the city center) and Rafina port (closer to the airport).
+A ferry ticket to Mykonos costs approximately '20' 'EUR' (20 Euros) - '60' 'EUR' (60 Euros) for a standard seat.
 The ferry trip to Mykonos lasts for 2-5 hours.